schellenberg/computerscience20/docs/_sources/ConstrainedLanguage/Step7.rst.txt

 .. image:: images/step7.png

 Reeborg has just turned 18 and wants to let everyone in the universe to know it.
-He thinks it would be a funny joke to plant daisies on the front yard to celebrate.
+Reeborg thinks it would be a funny joke to plant daisies on the front yard to celebrate.
 Reeborg is a robot and only knows binary, and 18 in decimal is represented as 10010 in binary.

 Define these new functions:

 - ``draw_one()`` to plant the number 1 with daisies
 - ``draw_zero()`` to plant the number 0 with daisies

-Use the functions you have created to plant his birthday message.
-Each instruction should properly position and orient Guido for the next digit.
+Use the functions you have created to plant Reeborg's birthday message.
+Each instruction should properly position and orient Reeborg for the next digit.
 Be sure to use comments and whitespace to increase the readability of your solution!

 .. |reeborg_environment| raw:: html